 In warm weather, mosquitoes, ticks, flies, and other insects become annoying pests—and potential carriers of disease.
-So what’s your best protection?
-There are things you can do:
+There are things you can do to protect yourself:

-DEET is very safe when used according to the directions.
-DEET should not be used on children younger than two months of age.
-The Environmental Protection Agency (EPA) does not suggest using any special precautions for using registered repellants on pregnant or on women who are breastfeeding.
+The Environmental Protection Agency (EPA) does not suggest using any special precautions for using registered repellants on pregnant women or on women who are breastfeeding.
 Contact your doctor if you have any concerns about using products that contain DEET.
-See this website from the CDC for more information about the safety of insect repellents: http://www.cdc.gov/ncidod/dvbid/westnile/qa/insect_repellent.htm.
+Visit the Centers for Disease Control and Prevention (CDC) website for more information about the safety of insect repellents.

 In rare cases, repellents with DEET may cause skin reactions.
 However, most of these cases have happened when the product was not used according to the directions, such as applying over broken skin, and using over many days without washing in between.

-If you think you have a reaction to a DEET product, wash the treated skin and contact a Poison Control Center near you: 1-800-222-1222.
+If you think you have a reaction to a DEET product, wash the treated skin and contact your local poison control center.

 Most plant-based insect repellents use essential oils from one or more of these plants: citronella, cedar, eucalyptus, peppermint, lemongrass, geranium, and soybean.
-Of the products tested in a study, a soybean oil-based repellent gave protection from mosquito bites for about 1.5 hours.
-This is similar to a product with a low concentration of DEET (4.75%).
+Of the products tested in a small study, a soybean oil-based repellent gave protection from mosquito bites for about 1.5 hours.
+This is similar to a product with 10% DEET.

 Use a soybean oil-based product instead of DEET if you:

-Picaridin is a product developed by Bayer.
-It has been widely used in Europe and Australia.
-Its effectiveness is comparable to DEET, but it is odorless and does not irritate skin.
+Picaridin is a product widely used in Europe and Australia.
+Its effectiveness is comparable to DEET, but does not last as long and will need to reapplied.
+It is odorless and does not irritate skin.
 It is also effective against other insects like fleas or ticks.

 Centers for Disease Control and Prevention